hemanthballa07/bankops-portal/docs/TESTING_GUIDE.md

 ## Recommended Testing Strategy

-1. **For Development:** Use integration tests which work reliably
+1. **For Development:** Use integration tests which work reliably.
-2. **For CI/CD:** Use Java 17 or 21 to avoid Mockito compatibility issues
+2. **For CI/CD:** Use Java 17 or 21 to avoid Mockito compatibility issues.
-3. **For Manual Testing:** Use the frontend UI and curl commands above
+3. **For Manual Testing:** Use the frontend UI and curl commands above.